Economy of Portugal: Poverty prevention

 Poverty and inequality are significant social problems that Portugal has attempted to address through various social policy measures.
 The European economic crisis has increased the number of households that remain below the poverty line in Portugal with the greatest affected being the youth due to high unemployment rates.
 The current economic crisis experienced across the globe is the leading cause of income inequalities which lead to poor market demand in an economy and lower economic growth in Portugal.
 The minimum wage policy is aimed at reducing abject poverty and income inequalities in Portugal which will increase demand and lead to economic stability in the long-term.
-In 2014 after a four-year freeze Portugal increased their minimum wage by 4%.
+In 2014 after a four-year freeze Portugal increased their minimum wage by 4%, a trend that continues.
 The minimum wage policy which came after negotiations with labor organizations and employers was only possible after substantial recovery of the economy and will increase the sustainability of the economy with aims at reducing poverty.